The Blog

 3. Promote Inclusivity

-5. Encourage Community and Collaboration
+5. Encourage Collaboration & Community

-6. Celebrate Failure as a Learning Opportunity
+6. Reframe Failure as Learning